binaryn3xus/Motorized_MQTT_Blinds/README.md

 Dupont Crimper and Connector Set: https://amzn.to/2X1Oeap

-## Alexa only support available in the releases tab of this repo!
+## Unlike Rob, I do not support an Alexa based code-base.